-The Medical FSA is offered only to school employees who meet criteria listed in Washington Administrative Code (WAC) 182-31-040.
+The FSA is offered only to school employees who meet criteria listed in Washington Administrative Code (WAC) 182-31-040.
 Learn more on the SEBB “Eligibility” webpage.

 Here are some of the ways an FSA can help you: